csy99/Notes/docs/DL/03hands_on/08dim_reduction.md

 ### Incremental PCA

-The preceding implementations of PCA requires the whole training set to fir in memory in order for the alg to run.
+The preceding implementations of PCA requires the whole training set to fit in memory in order for the alg to run.
 Using IPCA, we can split the training set into mini-batches.
 This is useful for large training sets and for applying PCA online.

 ```python
 from sklearn.decomposition import IncrementalPCA